Stuart Weitzman School of Design

 If a problem appears with the pace of your progress, the GGC will arrange a conference to discuss the matter with you and your Dissertation Committee chair.
 The Graduate Group expects that you will submit up to three drafts of the dissertation to your Committee.
 You will submit the first draft two months in advance of deposit date set by the University; the second draft, one month in advance of the deposit date, and the third (and final draft) one week in advance of your defense.

 3e.1.
 Dissertation Defense: You will defend your dissertation to your Committee and, with their approval, offer a public Colloquium afterwards.
 Your Committee may ask you to make minor revisions to the dissertation before you deposit it with the University.
-Upon completing your defense and Colloquium, submit the signed Final Dissertation Report and to the Graduate Group Administrator.
+Upon completing your defense and Colloquium, submit the signed Final Dissertation Report to the Graduate Group Administrator.
 These forms indicate the acceptance and certification of the dissertation.

 3e.2.
 Deposit of Dissertation: The University has strict regulations concerning the deposit of the dissertation.
 Be sure to review these rules early and often as they are unalterable.
 Consult the Dissertation Formatting Guide found at https://provost.upenn.edu/dissertation-deposit to become familiar with the required format and various deadlines that must be met in order to graduate at a particular time.
 The schedule is contained in the Graduate Degree Calendar at the University of Pennsylvania Office of the Provost and is online at https://provost.upenn.edu/graduate-degree-calendar.
 You should be aware that the University rigorously enforces these regulations and schedules and makes no exceptions.
 It is your responsibility to know these schedules and adhere to them.